Vichitra veena

 The vichitra veena (विचित्र वीणा) is a stick zither, a plucked string instrument used in Hindustani music.
 Similar to the Carnatic gottuvadhyam (chitra vina) it has no frets and is played with a slide.

 The structure

 The Vichitra Veena is the modern form of ancient Ekatantri Veena.
 It is made of a broad, fretless, horizontal arm or crossbar (dand) around three feet long and six inches wide, with two large resonating gourds (tumba), which are inlaid with ivory and attached underneath at either end.
-The narrow ends of the instrument are fashioned into peacock heads, the national bird of India.
+The narrow ends of the instrument are fashioned into peacock heads.

 The strings

 There are four main playing strings and five secondary strings (chikaris), which are played openly with the little finger for a drone effect.
 Underneath them are 13 sympathetic strings tuned to the notes of the appropriate raag.
 The veena has a five-octave range.
 Two plectrums (mizrab) identical to those used for sitar are worn on the middle and index fingers of the right hand to pluck the strings, and a glass ball (batta) is moved with the left across the main strings to create melody (there can be a distance of up to two inches between notes).
 Coconut oil is put on the strings to minimize the friction of the sliding hand holding the batta.

 The veena was often used to accompany the Dhrupad style of singing and this did not allow for much intricacy or embellishment around the notes.
 It was rescued from oblivion by Lalmani Misra who developed technique of playing and created Misrabani compositions; his son Gopal Shankar Misra made the repertoire universal.